top of page

 PDRP GUIDELINES

-The mentee will work closely with a physics/astrophysics graduate student in the department by meeting on a weekly basis and presenting a talk on their semester project near the end of the semester.
-Mentees are required to meet up with their mentors weekly for a minimum of one hour.
-During the pandemic, this meeting is recommended to be done via Zoom.
+The mentee will work closely with a physics/astrophysics/EPS graduate student in their respective department by meeting on a weekly basis and presenting a talk on their semester project near the end of the semester.
+Undergraduates are required to meet up with their graduate students/post docs weekly for a minimum of one hour.
+This meeting can also done via Zoom and you are able to meet more than 1 hour/week if you really dive into your topic.

-Each group of mentee/mentors will decide on a project at the start of the semester after the application period.
-Due to education research, it's known that physics learning is most effective in peer groups thus if the mentor can accommodate more than one student, they are allowed to guide a maximum of two students which are interested in the same topic.
+Each group will decide on a project at the start of the semester after the application period.
+Due to education research, it's known that physics learning is most effective in peer groups thus if the graduate student can accommodate more than one student, they are allowed to guide a maximum of five students which are interested in the same topic.

-We expect the mentee to commit at least 4 hours a week working on their reading project.
+We expect the undergraduates to commit at least 3 hours a week working on their reading project.
 The required time can be filled up through either problem solving, reading or discussion.
-We expect the mentee to keep track of this via an honor code.
+We expect the undergraduate to keep track of this via an honor code.
 Anymore time invested is certainly allowed and up to the motivation of the individual which we expect to be very motivated as the demand for the a spot could be very high in any given semester.

 A mentor can accept a mentee for at most 2 continuous semesters.